Skip to content

 • IAM — OAuth token, key management, OIDC providers under /oauth/

-• SQL Schema — SQL schema generation and management under /sql/schema/
+• SQL Schema — SQL schema generation and management under /sql/schema/ (excluded from cyoda-go — see below)

-• Platform API — stream-data operations under /platform-api/stream-data/
+• Platform API — stream-data operations under /platform-api/stream-data/ (excluded from cyoda-go — see below)

 All paths in the spec are relative to the servers[0].url, which is set at runtime to {scheme}://{host}{CYODA_CONTEXT_PATH}.
 The default context path is /api, so GET /entity/{entityId} is served at http://localhost:8080/api/entity/{entityId}.

-The spec declares one security scheme:
+The spec declares two security schemes:

 components: